Suzanne Kanes Pregnancy During a Global Pandemic

 I have no long term thoughts on this at that time, I just think it is grand, I'll fly down, get booked in, see the professor and sure Joeys been with me the rest of the time, its grand.
 This won't be long term.

 At the next appointment the baby update message is sent to Joey and as always we follow up with a chat on the phone, I remark about the hospital beginning to seem busier and the PPE protocol of the visits and how safe it all feels.

 Over the next few weeks we share the news to a few people, theres a weird feeling about having your third baby.
 You're almost a bit embarrassed, ah yeah, another one on the way

 As the appointments roll around and the awareness of seeing women leaving their partners in the car park to attend their appointments alone becomes a very visible reoccurrence.

-It’s time for the “big scan”.
+Its time for the big scan.
 It says clearly in black and white that you must attend alone.
-It’s only as I sit in the waiting room, the fear is bubbling and I miss having my person beside me.
-I know I’m a fully-fledged grown up, I have two kids at home who depend on me, for, well everything and yet I’m sitting here like a kid, I want someone with me.
-I post to my Instagram account that it’s a daunting feeling being alone for my “big scan”.
+Its only as I sit in the waiting room, the fear is bubbling and I miss having my person beside me.
+I know I am a fully-fledged grown up, I have two kids at home who depend on me, for, well everything and yet I'm sitting here like a kid, I want someone with me.
+I post to my Instagram account that it is a daunting feeling being alone for my big scan.
 I hear my name being called.

 start cutting back on YouTube!